-Mrs Jen Craig is the teacher responsible for the Resource Centre at St Francis Xavier.
+Mrs Nikki Carpenter is the teacher responsible for the Resource Centre at St Francis Xavier.
 All children are encouraged to borrow from the Resource Centre every week.
 Parents are strongly encouraged to become library borrowers and use our collection to supplement their children's reading experience whilst at St Francis Xavier School.
 The Library is open for children to use at lunchtime.
 Children and parents are invited to the Resource Centre before and after school to borrow.

 Click here for more information